An Invitation to Higher-Order Riemannian Optimization: Optimal and Implementable Methods: Optimal-Rate Theory, Part II: Smoothness Constants

 \begin{lemma}[Vertical Lift Parallelism] \cite[p.~28]{Albuquerque19} If $X$ and $Y$ are smooth vector fields on a neighborhood of $x\in\cM$, then for all $v\in\cT_x\cM$ we have $\nabla_{\vl_v(X)} \vl(Y)=0$. \end{lemma}

 Together, these properties allow curve-wise derivatives to be expressed tensorially in terms of higher-order covariant derivatives of $R$, as formalized in the next theorem.
-Using it we can immediately give the final form of the Fa{\'a} di Bruno formula for the higher-order derivatives of the pullback functions.
+Using it we can immediately give the final form of the \fdb formula for the higher-order derivatives of the pullback functions.